uidaholib/spec-docs/content/practices-procedures/publications.md

 ---
 ### Publications

-Sometimes during the processing stage, publications such as books, periodicals (journals, magazines, newspapers, etc.), and maps are found.
+Sometimes during publications such as books, periodicals (journals, magazines, newspapers, etc.), and maps are donated.
 Other times donors will drop off publications without much context.
 - For example, a patron drops off the Blot magazine with a note that says "For Special Collections" and no other information.

 When these situations occur, first check the publication title against the Library's catalog at **[www.lib.uidaho.edu](https://www.lib.uidaho.edu/)**.